 Intervention is the opposite of doing nothing.
 If you do nothing and believe that this situation is only going to get worse, then Intervention is an effective and proven method for bringing about recovery for the family and the addict or alcoholic.

-The power to intervene in the drug, alcohol or gambling problems of a loved is nothing short of a small miracle when you consider the nature of this type of problem.
-A family that is at its wits end with a loved ones lifestyle, behaviors. chemical, or alcohol use will be desperately tired with the experience.
+The power to intervene in the drug, alcohol or gambling problems of a loved one is nothing short of a small miracle when you consider the nature of this type of problem.
+A family that is at its wits end with a loved one’s lifestyle, behaviours, chemical, or alcohol use will be desperately tired with the experience.

 Family Intervention is as the name suggests, a process when a family intervene in a person’s refusal to accept effective help.